-Use standardized curriculum materials to teach food, nutrition, food resource management, and other related topics to low-income adults, youth, and/or families as part of the Education branch of the Supplemental Nutrition Assistance Program (SNAP-Ed) in a variety of community settings; use standardized evaluation instruments to assess program participants’ knowledge, skills, attitudes, and behaviors to determine educational needs and impacts; refer program participants to appropriate assistance programs; recruit adults for the program by collaborating with community agencies and programs, as well as using other tools of promotion; recruit youth for the program by collaborating with schools serving 50% or more free and reduced meals; participate in staff development and training opportunities to enhance knowledge of nutrition topics and successful methods for nutrition education; regular travel will be required throughout the county and occasionally to the state office and other regional locations around the state.
+Use standardized curriculum materials to teach food, nutrition, food resource management, and other related topics to low-income adults, youth, and/or families as part of the Education branch of the Supplemental Nutrition Assistance Program (SNAP-Ed) in a variety of community settings; use standardized evaluation instruments to assess program participants; knowledge, skills, attitudes, and behaviors to determine educational needs and impacts; refer program participants to appropriate assistance programs; recruit adults for the program by collaborating with community agencies and programs, as well as using other tools of promotion; recruit youth for the program by collaborating with schools serving 50% or more free and reduced meals; support target-audience and nutrition-related policy, systems, and environmental (PSE) interventions in the community; participate in staff development and training opportunities to enhance knowledge of nutrition topics and successful methods for nutrition education.
+Regular travel will be required throughout the county from the county Extension office and occasionally to the state office and other regional locations around the state.

 Additional Information for Applicants::

-Bachelor’s degree in Nutrition, Family and Consumer Sciences, or other related field is required, or an equivalent combination of education and experience.
-Experience teaching to a variety of audiences (youth/adult), and knowledge of nutrition or other health-related topics are both required.
+Bachelor’s degree in Nutrition, Family and Consumer Sciences or other related field, or an equivalent combination of education and experience; teaching experience with a variety of diverse audiences (youth/adult); knowledge of nutrition or other health-related topics.

 Job Category: Administrative and Professional